amits97/naadan-chords/README.md

 ### Frontend (root `/` folder)
 * `npm start` to run project locally after installing all dependencies using `npm install`.
 * `npm run sitemap` to run sitemap generator which generates updated sitemap.xml in public folder.
 * `npm run deploy` to create new sitemap.xml and deploy all changes to S3 bucket and invalidate CloudFront cache.
-* `npm version minor --no-git-tag-version` to bump version number manually.
-This number appears in footer for verifying client version deployed.
+Version number updates are handled automatically.

 ### Backend (`api/` folder)
 * Install `serverless` using the command `npm install serverless -g`.